izzatrazab/notion-clone/README.md

 ## Functional Requirement

-1. System able to create list of projects.
+1. System able to create projects.
 2. System able to add dates (deadline/period date).
 3. System allow user to search through the project using search bar.
-4. System allow user to customize project tables.
+4. System allow user to assign tasks to someone else
 5. System allow user to access to other pages using sidebar.

 ## Non Functional Requirement